ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 ## Modify the application
 You will now modify the `cefsimple` application to render a custom page.
 This page will fetch data from `JSONPlaceholder` and display it in a table.

 First, close the `cefsimple` application if it's running.
 Then, locate and open the `simple_app.cc` file, under the `cef_binary\windowsarm64\tests\cefsimple` folder.
 Scroll down to the definition of the `SimpleApp` class, and modify the `OnContextInitialized` method.
-Change the URL from http://www.google.com to `file://c:\web\index.html`.
-(Note: Replace this path with the actual location of your custom HTML file.):
+Change the URL from https://www.google.com to `file://c:\web\index.html`. (**note**: replace this path with the actual location of your custom HTML file.):

 ```cpp
 void SimpleApp::OnContextInitialized() {